Pennsylvania man accused of casting dead mother’s ballot

-PHILADELPHIA (AP) - A Delaware County man is facing charges of unlawful voting and perjury after prosecutors say he illegally voted for a dead family member in the General Election.
+PHILADELPHIA (AP) - A Pennsylvania man is facing charges of unlawful voting and perjury after prosecutors say he illegally voted on behalf of a long-dead family member in the General Election.

 Delaware County District Attorney Jack Stollsteimer said during a news conference Monday that Bruce Bartman, 70, of Marple, voted in place of his dead mother.
 He also said Bartman registered his mother-in-law, who died in 2019, to vote but did not obtain an absentee ballot for her.